TiagoGoddard/CryptoApi/README.md

 ## Package installation ##

 Add the following to composer.json of your Laravel project in the "require" section:
-`"amegatron/cryptoapi": "1.0.*"`
+`"tiagogoddard/cryptoapi": "1.0.*"`

 After that run `composer update` in console and ensure the packaged has been downloaded.

-In case you are using `rtablada/package-installer` you can run `php artisan package:install amegatron/cryptoapi` to automatically add package's Service Provider to application config.
+In case you are using `rtablada/package-installer` you can run `php artisan package:install tiagogoddard/cryptoapi` to automatically add package's Service Provider to application config.

 If you don't use the above package, you should register the Service Provider manually.
-To do so, add the following element in your "providers" section of `app/config/app.php`: `'Amegatron\Cryptoapi\CryptoapiServiceProvider',`
+To do so, add the following element in your "providers" section of `app/config/app.php`: `'TiagoGoddard\Cryptoapi\CryptoapiServiceProvider',`

 Also you must "regster" an outgoing encryption filter, provided by the package.
 Add the following in `app/filters.php`:

-`Route::filter('cryptOut', 'Amegatron\Cryptoapi\Filters\OutgoingCryptFilter');`
+`Route::filter('cryptOut', 'TiagoGoddard\Cryptoapi\Filters\OutgoingCryptFilter');`

 ## Generating key-pair ##